Our pillars

-Our commitment to governance and ethics excellence ensures that good corporate citizenship permeates the business.
-We understand that the value of our exquisite diamonds is determined by the way we mine; we therefore produce and distribute rough and polished diamonds according to the highest ethical and legal standards.
+We understand that the value of our exquisite diamonds is largely determined by the way we operate.
+Therefore, we produce and distribute rough and polished diamonds in accordance with our commitment to the highest ethical, governance and legal standards.

 Related sustainability principles